raspberrypilearning/rpi-aiy-voice-assemble/en/step_1.md

 	![button 2](images/button-2.jpg)

 - Then the switch needs attaching.
 This can be awkward.
 The holes of the switch need to align with the pegs on the LED housing.
-Just make sure that the small button (here, it is yellow) is positioned closest to the button.
+Just make sure that the small switch (here in yellow) is positioned closest to the button.

 	![button 3](images/button-3.png)